LoginRadius/engineering-portal/content/basics_and_uses_of_the_enum_in_csharp/index.md

 For parsing the string value into enum we have 2 methods

 1. *Enum.Parse(Type enumType,string value)* - This method directly parses the string representation of the name or numeric value of enum member into enumType object.
-If the string representation of the name is not found then it will give the exception.
+If the string representation of the name is not found, then it will give the exception.

 ```c#
 Console.WriteLine(Enum.Parse(typeof(Vehicle),"Car"));